- Location: New York

 - Pledge that your license has not been suspended or revoked in New York or any other state.

 If you are applying for any endorsements to the standard CDL, there will be additional fees for those tests.
 You will also have the opportunity to prepay the $40 required for the road skills test that you will take later, or you may do so HAZMAT online or by calling (518) 402-2100.

-You can only schedule the road skills test after you have paid the fee, and if you miss your appointment without cancelling at least 72 hours in advance, you'll forfeit your payment.
+You can only schedule the road skills test after you have paid the fee, and if you miss your appointment without cancelling at least 3 business days in advance, you'll forfeit your payment.